ykkim123/ykkim123.github.io/_posts/2020-08-23-Convolutional-Neural-Network.md

 <br>

-Now, we can train and evaluate the algorithm iteratively
+Finally, we can train and evaluate the algorithm iteratively

 <code data-gist-id="49d0efcee07fa9efa4e1932a6901f95e" data-gist-file="Convolutional-Neural-Network.py" data-gist-line="236-252"></code>